su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 This is a basic introduction on how to set up a simulation using SU2.
 We distinguish between single-zone computations and multi-zone computations.
 The following considers a single zone only.
 For an explanation on multi-zone problems, continue with [Basics of Multi-Zone Computations](/docs_v7/Multizone).

+Three different types of mathematical problems can be solved in SU2.
+The type of problem to be solved is specified on the config file by the `MATH_PROBLEM` field.
+The three options are:
+`DIRECT`:
+`DISCRETE_ADJOINT`:
+`CONTINUOUS_ADJOINT`:

+See the [Software Components](/docs_v7/Software-Components/) documentation to determine which software module is required for each problem.

 ---

 - [Defining the Problem](#defining-the-problem)